Brålanda

 Brålanda is a locality situated in Vänersborg Municipality, Västra Götaland County, Sweden with 1,385 inhabitants in 2010.

 It is situated 24 km north of the town Vänersborg, by the southern parts of lake Vänern.
 It is a conjoining town for the rural agricultural lands, and has a large storage silo for crops.

-In the town there is one grocery shop, a swimming bath, a campground, and a small library.
+In the town there is one grocery shop, one Burger King restaurant, a swimming bath, a campground, and a small library.

+One of the first known serial killers in Sweden was born in Brålanda.
+His name was Anders Lindbäck, a vicar who added Arsenic to the wine before serving it.